YasinAtLinux/Termux-Debian-Login/README.md

 3. If you're running multiple sessions, only the current session you want to exit will be terminated.
 This will not close the entire Termux application in such cases.

-4. I use ChatGPT for this.
+4. I used ChatGPT to create this script.
 But It took me several days to get what I want.
 I had to ask questions in different ways.
 Many solutions were given, but none worked except this.

 5. This repo is for newbie like me. ofcourse experts know better than this.